offers hundreds of GRE video lessons and practice questions. Go there now.

 • Strengthen weak areas, such as Data Interpretation in math or Paragraph Arguments for verbal

 Something has happened to Charlie’s brain.
 He no longer falls asleep as soon as he starts reading an article.
-A part of his mind is already anticipating how he going to craft a summary around whichever article he happens to be reading.
+A part of his mind is already anticipating how he is going to craft a summary around whichever article he happens to be reading.
 Now, he is ready for the Atlantic Monthly and The New Yorker.
 He is also ready to start practicing some GRE questions.

 Charlie finishes watching all the verbal module videos, and works his way through the easy and medium level questions.
 He also finishes the first three tests in there (he ignores the analogy section).